 Fertilize with a liquid plant fertilizer, once or twice in the late summer.
 A high phosphorus fertilizer encourages more blooms on this plant.
 Too much nitrogen fertilizer may limit blooms.
 Excessive use of fertilizers will get you a lot of leaves, but not many flowers.

-★ Perennial vines: When you are growing moonflower as a perennial, prune the vines back to their ground level in the fall.
+★ Perennial vines: When growing moonflower as a perennial, prune the vines to their ground level in the fall.
 Cover the roots with a layer of mulch to protect them from winter.
 You can also cut the vines in early spring or late winters.
 Always disinfect your pruning tools before and after cutting your flowers.
 Rinse the pruning shears with clear water or household bleach to prevent the plant from catching diseases.

 ★ Removing dead/damaged vines: Cut the diseased vines, thus, reducing the chances of the disease spreading to other parts of your vines.
 Pruning such vines will also allow sunlight to reach the inner parts of your plant and promote aeration.

 ★ Controlling the shape: Trim the plants for a desirable shape, contributing to its healthy growth.
 The branches or buds should be cut in the direction you want your plant to grow.